GOkwori/Grizk/README.md

    - Stripe's robust and reliable payment processing was integrated to ensure secure, efficient transactions.
 Clear visual indicators and confirmations guide the user through the checkout, minimizing friction and improving trust.

 3. **Visual Appeal Through Cohesive Branding**
-   - Grizk's brand identity is consistently reflected throughout the site using carefully chosen fonts, color schemes, and iconography.
+   - Grizk's brand identity is consistently reflected throughout the site using carefully chosen font, color schemes, and iconography.
 This approach fosters brand recognition and enhances user engagement, as customers can easily associate the visual style with quality and reliability.

 4. **Dynamic Off-Canvas Panels for Cart & Wishlist**
    - The off-canvas panels allow users to easily manage their cart and wishlist items without disrupting their browsing experience.
 These panels slide in smoothly, offering quick access to item details, quantity controls, and direct links to proceed to checkout.

-### Future Development & Expansion
+## Future Development & Expansion
 - **AI-Powered Product Recommendations:** Plans to integrate machine learning algorithms to provide tailored product suggestions based on user behavior and preferences.
 - **Interactive 3D Product Views:** Enable customers to view products in a more engaging, interactive format, offering 360-degree visualizations.
 - **Enhanced Marketing Integration:** Further development of marketing tools, including dynamic newsletters, limited-time offers, and seasonal promotions, to drive engagement and sales.